A Celiac’s Gluten Free Guide to South Korea

 • Doenjang-jjigae (된장국 및 된장찌개): This savoury soup is often based on Doenjang (fermented soybean paste) which generally contains wheat.

-• Acorn jelly made with soy sauce (간장 양념이 된 도토리 묵): Again, soy sauce is the most common ingredient when it comes to gluten sneak attacks.
+• Acorn jelly made with soy sauce (간장 양념이 된 도토리 묵): Again, soy sauce is the most common ingredient when it comes to gluten sneak attacks, and acorn flour is often not fully gluten free.

 • Ganjang gejang (간장 게장): This dish is made from raw crabs cured in a soy-based marinade, and is therefore unsafe (though it looks delicious!)

-• Tteokbokki rice cake dishes (떡볶이 종류): While the Tteok rice cakes themselves are often gluten free they are very frequently doused in gluten-tainted red pepper paste sauce.
-Note: We did find a place that sold a Tteokbokki stir fry without the red pepper paste and a couple that sold Tteok as desserts.
-All available options were delicious.
-See the restaurant recommendations above for details!
+• Tteokbokki rice cake dishes (떡볶이 종류): While the Tteok rice cakes themselves can be made gluten free, they are often served with soy sauce, and also thickened with flours that include wheat like strong flour 강력쌀가루 (a high protein wheat flour).
+They are also frequently doused in gluten-tainted red pepper paste sauce, Note: We did find a place that sold a Tteokbokki stir fry without the red pepper paste and a couple that sold Tteok as desserts that we were told were gluten free.
+See the restaurant recommendations above for details.

 • Eomuk or odeng skewered fish cake (어묵 또는 오뎅): These wavy, fish based ribbons generally include wheat flour.